MrEminent42/NextUp/frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## File Structure
-The frontend folder does contain all files for the UI as well as the knowledge base.

-* components folder - Contains all UI information on the design of the page.
-Each file corresponds to an aspect of the page (major select dropdown, columns, cards, etc).
-* lib folder - Contains the Prolog predicates and knowledge base (in a string format for Tau Prolog to handle) as well as the local storage mechanism used for saving classes when the UI is refreshed.
-The atom subdirectory contains the storage utilities for saving class cards as well as the username.
-The prolog subdirectory contains the Prolog knowledge base in a string format and the query logic to connect the UI to the kb and query between.
-* The scrapper folder contains the scripts used to scrape the Cal Poly course catalog to populate the KB as well as the script to populate the class information when a class card is selected.
-* The UI folder contains the typescript code for the usernames in NextUp.